Great-Bird/great-template/README.md

 #### Roblox Packages
 Now let's say you're actually something of a performant network code fanatic, and you want to use [Squash](https://data-oriented-house.github.io/Squash/) to compress down the data you're sending to your clients even further.
-To do this, you can add
+To do this, you can open `wally.toml`, and under the `[dependencies]` section, add
 ```toml
 Squash = "data-oriented-house/squash@VERSION"
 ```
-to the `[dependencies]` section within `wally.toml`, where `VERSION` is the latest version of Squash (example: 2.5.0).
+where `VERSION` is the latest version of Squash (example: 2.5.0).
 After running
 ```lua
 lune run install
 ```